-Either way sellers are conflicted: The ones who handle their own bookkeeping know their time is better spent growing the business with marketing, networking, researching lower-cost vendors, reviewing workflows— the list goes on.
+Either way, sellers are conflicted: The ones who handle their own bookkeeping know their time is better spent growing the business with marketing, networking, lower-cost vendors — the list goes on.
 And those who pay to outsource data entry and bookkeeping are often left wondering if they’ll ever be free of an expense that scales in tandem with their business.

-Great news, there is a better way.
+Great news.
+There is a better way.
 By automating your ecommerce data, it’s possible to save as much as 94% of your bookkeeping costs.
-That’s money that could be invested back in the business and time that could be spent focused on what you love to do—which, for most, is not data entry.
-Although most ecommerce businesses have far more layers (including multiple channels, expenses, fees, inventory, shipping, etc.) and is far more expensive, let’s walk through the simple math of this significant savings:
+That’s money you could invest back in the business and time you could spend focused on what you love to do, which, for most, is not data entry.

-At a minimum, if you process 1,000 orders/month and pay a bookkeeper $20/hour on data entry at a rate of approximately 5 minutes/order, your monthly bookkeeping costs would be $1,667 or $20,000 annually.
+At a minimum, if you process 1,000 orders per month and pay a bookkeeper $20 per hour on data entry at a rate of approximately 5 minutes per order, your monthly bookkeeping costs would be $1,667 or $20,000 annually.

 And if you enter your own data, you’d spend at least 83 hours per month creating spreadsheets and manually typing or copy-pasting order information to and from multiple business systems and processes, which includes creating a sales receipts, confirming product availability, updating inventory, recording customer information, and managing shipping.